FDio/csit/docs/report/introduction/methodology_tcp_with_iperf3.rst

-In the future, a forked version of iperf3 which has been modified to directly use the VCL application APIs may be added to determine the difference in performance of 'VCL Native' applications .vs. utilizing LD_PRELOAD which inherently has more overhead and other limitations.
+In the future, a forked version of iperf3 which has been modified to directly use the VCL application APIs may be added to determine the difference in performance of 'VCL Native' applications versus utilizing LD_PRELOAD which inherently has more overhead and other limitations.

 The test configuration is as follows: